8 Best Market Research Methods to Know Your Buyer Better

 Pros of observation include real-world insights into how customers use your products, but observation can sometimes feel intrusive.

 By watching, we can learn a lot about what people do.
-But I want to warn you about considering the ethics of observing customers in their natural setting.
-This approach needs to be handled delicately so as not to affect the behaviours you are interested in studying.
+But I want to warn you about the ethical considerations of observing customers in their natural setting.
+This approach needs to be handled delicately to avoid affecting the behaviours you are interested in studying.

 Social Media Listening: Pros and Cons